Pain Medicine Fellowship at UMMS-Baystate

-The Pain Medicine Fellowship offers a 12-month ACGME-accredited training program at Baystate Medical Center, the western campus of Tufts University School of Medicine.
+The Pain Medicine Fellowship offers a 12-month ACGME-accredited training program at Baystate Medical Center, regional campus of the University of Massachusetts Medical School.
 There are 3 fellowship positions available.

 The fellowship provides you with a broad-based experience in the evaluation and treatment of both ambulatory and hospitalized patients who are experiencing acute, chronic, and cancer related pain.

 You will have a unique and sophisticated training opportunity in an out-patient and tertiary-care setting where all aspects of pain management are delivered.
 The fellowship provides comprehensive training in acute, chronic, cancer pain management with a strong emphasis on interventional pain management.